 Germany’s Asparagus Road

 From Baden-Württemberg to Brandenburg, certain rural areas in Germany take special pride in being prime asparagus growing regions.
-In fact, four states are even home to scenic “Asparagus Routes”.
+Four states are even home to scenic “Asparagus Routes,” encouraging asparagus tasting tourism.
 The Baden route runs through the towns of Schwetzingen, Reilingen, Karlsruhe and Rastatt.
 The city of Schwetzingen claims to be the “Asparagus Capital of the World.”
 Like many of the towns along these routes, it holds an annual Spargelfest that attracts visitors from all over.
 During these festivals, asparagus aficionados can get their fix of delicious fresh Spargel dishes.
 Travel with us on Germany’s Asparagus Road…

 A History of Consumption in Spargelzeit